Voivodeships of Poland

-A voivodeship (/ˈvɔɪvoʊdʃɪp/ VOY-vohd-ship; województwo /pl/; plural: województwa /pl/) is the highest-level administrative division of Poland, corresponding to a province in many other countries.
+A voivodeship (/ˈvɔɪvoʊdʃɪp/ VOY-vohd-ship), or voivodship (województwo /pl/; plural: województwa /pl/), is the highest-level administrative division of Poland, corresponding to a province in many other countries.
 The term has been in use since the 14th century and is commonly translated into English as "province".

 The Polish local government reforms adopted in 1998, which went into effect on 1 January 1999, reduced the number of voivodeships to sixteen.
 These 16 replaced the 49 former voivodeships that had existed from 1 July 1975, and bear a greater resemblance (in territory, but not in name) to the voivodeships that existed between 1950 and 1975.

 Today's voivodeships are mostly named after historical and geographical regions, while those prior to 1998 generally took their names from the cities on which they were centered.
-The new units range in area from under 10000 km2 (Opole Voivodeship) to over 35000 km2 (Masovian Voivodeship), and in population from nearly one million (Opole Voivodeship) to over five million (Masovian Voivodeship).
+The new units range in area from under 10000 km2 (Opole Voivodeship) to over 35000 km2 (Masovian Voivodeship), and in population from under one million (Opole Voivodeship) to over five million (Masovian Voivodeship).

 Administrative authority at the voivodeship level is shared between a government-appointed governor called a voivode (wojewoda), an elected assembly called a sejmik, and an executive board (zarząd województwa) chosen by that assembly, headed by a voivodeship marshal (marszałek województwa).
 Voivodeships are further divided into powiats ('counties') and gminas ('communes' or 'municipalities'), the smallest administrative divisions of Poland.